eBay/bayesian-belief-networks/README.txt

 Pythonic Bayesian Belief Network Framework

 Allows creation of BBNs with pure Python functions.
 Currently three different inference methods are supported with more to come:

-- Junction Tree Algorithm with message passing
-- Sum-product Algorithm
-- MCMC Sampling for approximate inference

 - Message Passing and the Junction Tree Algorithm
 - The Sum Product Algorithm
-- MCMC Sampling
+- MCMC Sampling for approximate inference

-Other Features:
+Other Features

 - Automated conversion to Junction Trees
 - Inference of Graph Structure from Mass Functions